 For the High and Low of symbols whose charts are built at Bid prices, the Bid High and Bid Low prices are displayed.
 If a symbol chart is constructed using Last prices, Last High and Last Low prices are shown for this symbol.

 To hide a symbol, go to the edit mode by tapping at the top of the "Quotes" screen.
+Use checkmark to select the symbols which you want to hide, and then tap.

 - To save traffic, disable unnecessary symbols.